Administrators

 Completing the Literacy Plan Intervention Programs:

-As always, it is up to the schools to determine if curriculum used in K-3 classrooms meets legislative requirements.
+As always, it is up to the schools to determine if the curriculum used in K-3 classrooms meets legislative requirements.
 To assist in this process, however, the MOWR team has reached out to vendors directly to request additional information that will be helpful for schools when making this determination.
 All information provided in the table is directly from the vendors and is reported as is.
 Programs by vendors currently completing their studies have not been added to the MOWR portal but may be added at any time once criteria has been confirmed by the vendor.

 When completing this year’s literacy plan, LEA approvers should select “*Tier 2/3 program under review or without established ESSA rating” and type current programs in the notes section at the aggregate district/charter level.